lavekaren/Hacktoberfest-Census/README.md

 ---

 ### Contributing
-Fork this project and add your username + profile link to the [Census](https://github.com/Cutwell/Hacktoberfest-Census#census) list below, then make a Pull Request to add your name to this repository like so..
+Fork this project and add your username + profile link to [Census](https://github.com/Cutwell/Hacktoberfest-Census#census) list below, then make a Pull Request to add your name to this repository like so..
 ```markdown
 [Cutwell](https://github.com/Cutwell)
 ```